Pico Canyon oilfield brought pipelines, refineries and Chevron.

 Pico Canyon Well No. 4

 In Pico Canyon of the Santa Susana Mountains, Charles Mentry of the California Star Oil Works Company drilled three wells in 1875 and 1876 that showed promise.
-The first West Coast oil gusher arrived with his fourth well and helped established a major oil company.
+The first West Coast oil gusher arrived with his fourth well and helped establish a major oil company.

 Pico Well No. 4 in 1877, and early California oil well.

-The steam boiler and cable-tools, including the “walking beam,” of Pico Well No. 4 in 1877.
+The steam boiler and cable tools, including the “walking beam,” of Pico Well No. 4 in 1877.
 Photo by Carleton Watkins courtesy Los Angeles Public Library Photo Collection.

 Drilling with a steam-powered cable-tool rig in an area known for its many oil seeps, Mentry discovered the Pico Canyon oilfield north of Los Angeles.
 California’s first truly commercial oil well, the Pico Well No. 4 gusher of September 26, 1876, prompted more development, including pipeline construction and an oil refinery for producing kerosene.